Code-Institute-Submissions/memory_board/README.md

 ### **Acknowledgements** ###

-I had three discussions with my mentor and was advised that a Pairs Memory Game is probably the best route forward at this stage.
+I had three discussions with my mentor and was advised at the beginning that a Pairs Memory Game is probably the best route forward at this stage.
 I combined the game with my personal interest in Football.
 I discussed with friends and colleagues and the team badges was the outcome of these discussions.